jbx1/ys/README.md

 ### Pre-requisites:

 - Java 17
-- Maven
+- Maven 3.6 or later
-- Docker and docker-compose
+- Docker and docker-compose version 20.10

 ### Build and Run